Caboosh/CPU-Purple-Heart/README.md

 import datetime

-githubtoken = '''Your Github token, primarily used for the Git cog, so you can pull and push changes to the repo of your fork'''
+githubtoken = '''Your Github token, primarily used for the Git cog, so you can pull changes and such'''

 botversion = 'The Version of the bot (May be different if you are using a personal fork)' since = datetime.datetime('Year', 'Month', 'Day')